mui/material-ui/README.md

 ReactDOM.render(<App />, document.querySelector('#app'));
 ```

-Yes, it's really all you need to get started as you can see in this live and interactive demo:
+Yes, it's really all you need to get started as you can see in this live and interactive demo!:

 [![Edit Button](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/4j7m47vlm4)